cdoig4/Colin-Patty_User_Guide/readme.md

 ### Writing Style and Organization

 When writing this guide, we wanted to ensure that it would be welcoming and readable for the reader.
-Therefore we used language that was clear and concise to provide concrete instructions.
+Therefore we used language that was clear and concise.

 ## Alert Blocks